Physics Question #5057

 Jack Racklyeft, a 16 year old male from North Sydney asks on July 29, 2010,

 How does the temperature of a liquid effect its refractive index?

 viewed 9150 times

 .
 The speed of light in a substance is slower than in a vacuum because as the light passes through the substance it is being absorbed and reemitted by the atoms of the substance.
 Since the density of a liquid usually decreases with temperature, the speed of light in a liquid will normally increase as the temperature increases.
 Thus, the index of refraction normally decreases as the temperature increases for a liquid.
-A table showing the small changes in refractive index for a number of different liquids is given by Hanson on his site.
+A table showing the small changes in refractive index for a number of different liquids is given by Hanson on his site

 If you found this answer useful, please consider making a small donation to science.ca.